September 26, 2017

 We’ll show you how you can find out what temperature your water heater is set to, and how to adjust the temperature on the thermostat:

 As much as half of the energy used in your home goes to heating and cooling.
 That’s a lot of energy!
-So it’s important to make sure your A/C/furnace/heat pump is well-maintained so you don’t pay more than you need to on your energy bills.
+So it’s important to make sure your HVAC system is well-maintained, so you don’t pay more than you need to on your energy bills.

 Follow these 3 easy tips on how to maintain your heating/cooling system:

-Need a professional’s help making your home more energy efficient?
+Need help making your home more energy-efficient?
+We can help.